Nuclear submarine: Technology

-The nuclear reactor also supplies power to the submarine's other subsystems, such as for maintenance of air quality, fresh water production by distilling salt water from the ocean, temperature regulation, etc. All naval nuclear reactors currently in use are operated with diesel generators as a backup power system.
+The nuclear reactor also supplies power to the submarine's other subsystems, such as for maintenance of air quality, fresh water production by distilling sea water, temperature regulation, etc. All naval nuclear reactors currently in use are operated with diesel generators as a backup power system.
 These engines are able to provide emergency electrical power for reactor decay heat removal, as well as enough electric power to supply an emergency propulsion mechanism.
 Submarines may carry nuclear fuel for up to 30 years of operation.
 The only resource that limits the time underwater is the food supply for the crew and maintenance of the vessel.
+In practice, psychological considerations also apply as it is not desirable for the crew to spend too long in the enclosed space of a submerged submarine.

 The stealth technology weakness of nuclear submarines is the need to cool the reactor even when the submarine is not moving; about 70% of the reactor output heat is dissipated into the sea water.
 This leaves a "thermal wake", a plume of warm water of lower density which ascends to the sea surface and creates a "thermal scar" that is observable by thermal imaging systems, e.g., FLIR.
-Another problem is that the reactor is always running, creating steam noise, which can be heard on sonar, and the reactor pump (used to circulate reactor coolant), also creates noise, as opposed to a conventional submarine, which can move about on almost silent electric motors.
+Another problem is that the reactor is always running, creating steam noise, which can be heard on sonar, and the reactor pump (used to circulate reactor coolant) also creates noise, as opposed to a conventional submarine, which can move about on almost silent electric motors.